Canon 1Ds vs Panasonic ZS70

 Studio photographers will appreciate that the Canon 1Ds (unlike the ZS70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds and the ZS70 have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds and the ZS70 have been discontinued, but can regularly be found used on ebay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the ZS70 was followed by the Panasonic ZS80.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 1Ds and ZS70 can be found, respectively, in the Canon 1Ds Manual (free pdf) or the online Panasonic ZS70 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1Ds and the Panasonic ZS70?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.